ton-blockchain/docs/docs/web3/setting-proxy.md

 Settings -> WiFi -> Click on currently connected network -> Proxy setting -> Manual

+In the "Server" field, enter the address of one of the public entry proxies, in the "Port" field, enter "8080" without quotes.

+Click Save.

 ## Android

 Settings -> WiFi -> Tap and hold the Wi-Fi Network Name -> Modify Network -> Advanced Options -> Manual